sensiml/nicla-sense-me-data-capture/README.md

 This code is meant as a reference code for setting up data capture with any Arduino Device.
 This firmware collects data from the BHI260AP smart sensor.

-Documentation for using this firmware is provided at [SensiML's documentation site](https://sensiml.com/documentation/firmware/arduino-nano33/arduino-nano33.html).
+Documentation for using this firmware is provided at [SensiML's documentation site](https://sensiml.com/documentation/firmware/arduino-nicla-sense-me/arduino-nicla-sense-me.html).
 The process for Nano33 and Nicla Sense ME are identical, aside from environment names.

-## Requirements for building
+## Requirements

 - PlatformIO IDE (or plugin for your favorite IDE, command line interface)
 - Arduino Nicla Sense ME
-- Windows Computer for Data Capture Lab
+- SensiML Data Capture Lab (Windows)

 ## Known Issues

 - BLE is limited to 100Hz or lower for IMU due to throughput issues.
 - The current PlatformIO codebase has a bug in .platformio\packages\framework-arduino-mbed\libraries\Nicla_System\src\Nicla_System.cpp that causes crashes.
 There is a fixed version of this module in the Extras folder.